lenaschimmel/bestelampe/hardware/abl/README.md

 ## Voltages
 The complete system has three or four different voltages / power rails:
  - **230V AC** Input voltage (power modules can be daisy-chained)
  - **5V** Output by the power module and fed through to all other modules.
-When the controller module is connected via USB-C, it can also source 5V from there and feed it to other components. **Connecting both voltage sources at the same time is currently not recommended!**
+When the controller module is connected via USB-C, it can also source 5V from there and feed it to other components.
  - **3.3V** Supply voltage for several components.
 The feather module generates this from its 5V input and shares it with most other components.
 The power module has its own 5V-to-3.3V conversion (which is a bit strange, but probably ok and not worth changing).
  - **VLED** The voltage to drive the LEDs.
 This is the most significant part of the systems power consumption.